Citizen Science in Coastal and Marine Systems

 Primary Presenter: Alison Cawood, Smithsonian Environmental Research Center Edgewater, Edgewater, MD, United States

-Moderators: Robert F Chen, University of Massachusetts Boston, Boston, MA, United States and Ngozi Margaret Oguguah, Nigerian Institute for Oceanography and Marine Research, Fisheries Resources, Lagos, Nigeria
+Moderators: Robert F Chen, University of Massachusetts Boston, Boston, United States and Ngozi Margaret Oguguah, Nigerian Institute for Oceanography and Marine Research, Fisheries Resources, Lagos, Nigeria

 Abstracts Submitted to this Session: